-Out of the many types of eCommerce businesses you can start, wholesaling offers one of the widest ranges of product flexibility.
+Out of the many types of eCommerce businesses you can start, wholesaling (see what is wholesale) offers one of the widest ranges of product flexibility.
 Learning how to become a wholesaler means you can choose which wholesale items to sell and the type of wholesale directory you want to be listed in.

 Successfully running a B2B business requires diligence in multiple areas.
-You’ll need to know how to get a wholesale license and how to buy wholesale items and products.
-This includes researching how to buy wholesale items and products and common pitfalls to avoid.
-Experiences you don’t want include slow supplier response times or failing to provide requested information.
+You’ll need to know how to get a wholesale license, how to find vendors, and what kinds of products sell well.
+This includes researching how to buy wholesale, including various high demand products.
+Experiences you don’t want from partners include slow supplier response times or failing to provide requested information.

 As you expand your wholesale marketing plan and strategy, you’ll be looking for ways to make more wholesale sales.
 Utilizing professional inventory management and increasing sales over time includes maintaining a strong fill rate.